 Practitioners so not able to write Mental Health Care Plans.

-Primary health care is the first level of contact that individuals have with the health care system in Australia.
+Primary health care is designed to be the first level of contact that individuals have with the health care system in Australia.
 It incorporates health promotion, illness prevention and community development.

 A Young People’s Health Service program logic model was developed to articulate the various components of the service and the intended outcomes.